 Critical Therapy Institute (CTI) offers a four-year program combining didactic and experiential learning, with direct clinical work.
 We believe in the transformative power of psychotherapy to change individuals who change the world.
-Our 4-year training program consists of coursework, supervision, individual short or long-term psychotherapy (with a Critical Therapist), and a practicum which starts with the Spring Semester of the first year of training.
+Our 4-year training program consists of coursework, supervision, individual short or long-term psychotherapy (with a Critical Therapist), and a practicum which starts with the Summer Semester of the first year of training.

 Our classes are conducted in a small group setting, providing each candidate unique attention and support.
 We foster an atmosphere of collaboration combined with intellectual curiosity, to enable deep conversations on power.
 Our curriculum is designed to develop critical self-reflection of one’s place within society and one’s relationship to power.